 - 1. Primary study of CSR spent on the project, by data collection from the beneficiary apart from survey on the locations of beneficiary, in-depth interviews/discussions with the Management team of MEI. - 2.
 Site visits and study of works executed - 3.
 Review of documentation pertaining to infrastructure setup by using the contributions given by TechM. - 4.
-Discussions with stake holders (Vice Chancellor, Registrar, Faculty and the members of the non-teaching staff as well as students) - 5.
+Discussions with stake holders (Registrar, Faculty and the members of the non-teaching staff as well as students) - 5.
 Collection of quantitative data and qualitative information from beneficiaries. - 6.
 The sampling methodology included: - a.
-Selection and review of 25% of each category of expense. - b.
+Selection and review of 30% of each category of expense. - b.
 For other activities, review of 3 Programs conducted by MEI - c.
 Interaction with 10% of Faculty - d.
-Interaction with Non-teaching Staff 5% - e.
-Interaction with Student community 30 in-person and 15 online. - f.
+Interaction with Non-teaching Staff -5% - e.
+Interaction with Student community 35 in-person. - f.
 Some additional information was surmised from students identified as per the structured questionnaire.